Skip to content

 Services are taxed differently from physical goods in almost every jurisdiction I have worked in, and this is where most service stores on WooCommerce start leaking compliance problems.

-- US sales tax, services may or may not be taxable depending on the state, and the rules change every year.
-TaxJar or Avalara integration via WooCommerce is the right path once you sell into multiple states, and doing this work manually is not sustainable past about twenty orders a month.
+• US sales tax, services may or may not be taxable depending on the state, and the rules change every year.
+TaxJar or Avalara integration via WooCommerce is the right path once you sell into multiple states; doing this work manually stops being sustainable past about twenty orders a month.

 Invoicing and documentation